WsCandy/git-utils/README.md

 Git Utils is a selection of git subcommands designed to make day-to-day use of Git slightly more convenient.
 These subcommands aim to automate tasks I find myself repeatedly performing on a daily basis.

-I've been using these subcommands for a few years through various bash scripts that I've written; however the opportunity to re-write and centralise these scripts as part of my journey Rust learning journey was too good to pass up.
+I've been using these subcommands for a few years through various bash scripts that I've written; however the opportunity to re-write and centralise these scripts as part of my journey learning Rust was too good to pass up.

 ## Installation
 This section is coming soon.